 Why Would I Get Plantar Fasciitis?

 What makes some people come down with plantar fasciitis while others do not?
-There are several reasons you could be afflicted with plantar fasciitis, including:
+There are several risk factors for plantar fasciitis, including:

 - You have excessive pronation, which is when your feet roll inward too much when walking

-- You have flat feet or excessively high arches
+- You have flat feet or excessively high arches, or you have tightness in your calf

 - You’re on your feet a lot on hard surfaces such as in a factory, in retail, or a warehouse